smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/05_determine_object_dependency_paths.md

 Next, we’ll focus on determining dependency paths.
 A script provided at the end of this chapter automates this process.

 The script creates a series of temporary stored procedures that analyze dependencies across multiple databases, based on a specified list of databases and a target object.
-Because dependencies can span databases, the script is designed to trace relationships across all those you specify.
+Because dependencies can span databases, the script is designed to trace relationships across all databases specified by the user.

 Before running the script, we will cover a few key concepts.